-The CCEP worked closely with a commercial food processing plant in Worcester and a Massachusetts-based urban anaerobic digestion company to conduct a feasibility study for an anaerobic digestion unit in Worcester.
-This anaerobic digester would not only reduce waste in the Worcester area and treat wastewater, but would also generate a consistent supply of electricity, heat and fertilizer.
+The CCEP worked closely with a commercial food processing plant in Worcester, an organic waste hauler and a Massachusetts-based urban anaerobic digestion company to conduct a feasibility study for an anaerobic digestion unit in the Worcester area.
+This anaerobic digester would not only reduce waste and treat wastewater, but would also generate a consistent supply of electricity, heat and fertilizer.

 To learn more about the process of anaerobic digestion, see the Environmental Protection Agency (EPA) Anaerobic Digestion Guide.